 How are products shipped?

 We offer a variety of shipping options for U.S. and non-U.S. customers.
-Please see our Policies page for more information.
+Please see our Terms and Conditions page for more information.

 What is the CabKing return policy?

-Please see our Policies page for information on our return policy.
+Please see our Terms and Conditions page for information on our return policy.

 What happens if my machine breaks down?